Biocrust ecology & remote sensing

 Biological soil crusts ("biocrusts") are microbial communities that dwell on the soil surface in drylands globally.
 Biocrusts support key ecosystem functions including soil stability, nutrient cycling, and water availability.

 We investigate the fundamental interactions between biocrusts and plant performance and other ecosystem functions.
-We are particularly interested in: understanding how biocrusts interact with plant recruitment and performance, mapping biocrusts with remote sensing, and incorporating biocrusts into dryland restoration efforts.
+We are particularly interested in: understanding how biocrusts interact with plant recruitment and performance, mapping biocrusts with remote sensing to understand biocrust roles in landscape ecology and hydrology, and incorporating biocrusts into dryland restoration efforts.

 Major questions